dollyaggarwal/EcommAPI-MongoDB-/README.md

 npm start

-The server should now be running on http://localhost:3300 🌐.
+The server should now be running on https://ecommerceapis-zxp0.onrender.com/ 🌐.

 ## Acknowledgments

 Special thanks to the fantastic tools provided by [Node.js](https://nodejs.org/), [Express.js](https://expressjs.com/), and [MongoDB](https://www.mongodb.com/) for making this backend system possible. 🙌

+Feel free to contribute by submitting issues or pull requests.
+Happy coding! 🚀